-An established residential area is normally taken to mean residential neighbourhoods dominated by single family housing with associated private amenity space or gardens.
+An established residential area is normally taken to mean residential neighbourhoods dominated by a recognisable form of housing styles with associated private amenity space or gardens.
 These areas may include buildings in commercial, retail or leisure services use, usually clustered together and proportionate in scale to the size of the neighbourhood being served.

 Within Belfast City, established residential areas often display a clear spatial structure.
 Building forms, plot sizes and shapes are sometimes similar with a well defined pattern of local development.
-Properties may exhibit comparable design styles including common architectural detailing and treatments.
-Areas of public amenity space together with the private gardens of properties are frequently defined with mature trees, shrubs and hedgerow planting.
+Properties may exhibit comparable design styles including common architectural detailing and treatments, and areas of both public and private amenity space can share an identifiable character.
 The overall spatial structure is often delineated by a clear network of streets and roads.
 However, it is recognised that there are also settled housing areas where there is a greater range and mix of dwelling styles and where the overall pattern of development is less uniform.
 These areas too have an established residential character worthy of protection against redevelopment or infill at a significantly higher density than that found in the locality.